mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

   - DMMs
   - Scopes
   - VNAs
-  - Power supplies, maybe with more functions like mutliple quadrants or SMUs
+  - Power supplies, maybe with more functions like multiple quadrants or SMUs
 - What sample rate/bandwidth will I need to measure a signal?
 - How should I measure X signal?
 - How can I measure current?